-Updated May 2019 – For years I have loved mooching around a car boot sale on a Sunday morning and have picked up some great bargains.
-When it comes to selling at car boot sales, it can be quite stressful if you’re not prepared.
-I usually sell at one or two a year after a decluttering.
-Here are a few of my top tips for surviving the car boot sale experience as a buyer, as well as some car boot sale alternatives.
+For years I have loved mooching around a car boot sale on a Sunday morning and have picked up some great bargains.
+I also tend to sell at one or two a year too.

 In this feature you will find: